-Any surplus funds are invested with Lloyds Bank plc in a deposit account.
-The interest rates on the investments have significantly increased as a result of the global pandemic which has in turn contributed to a reduced in the defined benefit pension liability.
+Any surplus funds are invested with Lloyds Bank plc in a number of deposit accounts.
+The interest rates on the investments have been increasing and the funds are re-invested on maturity to secure the best interest rates available with Lloyds Bank plc.

-These investments are carried out in accordance with the powers vested in the board of trustees and regularly reviewed.
+These investments are carried out in accordance with the powers vested in the board of trustees.